Types of vehicle permits

 You can apply for 2 types of parking permits.

 Specified Vehicle Permit

 You can apply for a Specified Vehicle Permit for a vehicle registered:

 - to a company which is driven by someone at your address

-- the permit must be permanently displayed on the lower left corner of the vehicle's windscreen.
+You must always have your permit on display, in the lower left corner of the vehicles windscreen.

-- the permit must be displayed on the dashboard on the left side of the visiting vehicle.
+The permit must be hung on the rear view mirror of the visiting vehicle.

 - a request for more information

 What you need to apply

 You will need to include a document with your name and property address as proof.